Temporally Consistent Transformers for Video Generation: Experiments

-\textbf{Habitat}\quad Habitat is a simulator for rendering trajectories through scans of real 3D scenes.
+\textbf{Habitat-200k}\quad Habitat is a simulator for rendering trajectories through scans of real 3D scenes.
 We compile $\sim$1400 indoor scans from HM3D~\citep{ramakrishnan2021habitat}, MatterPort3D~\citep{chang2017matterport3d}, and Gibson~\citep{xia2018gibson} to generate 200k action-conditioned videos of $300$ frames at a resolution of $128 \times 128$ pixels.
-We use the in-built path traversal algorithm provided in Habitat to construct action trajectories that allow our agent to move between randomly sampled locations in the 3D scene.
+We use Habitat's in-built path traversal algorithm to construct action trajectories that move our agent between randomly sampled locations.
 Similar to DMLab, we train all video models to perform both unconditional and action-conditioned prediction.

 \textbf{Kinetics-600}\quad Kinetics-600~\citep{carreira2017quo} is a highly complex real-world video dataset, originally proposed for action recognition.
 The dataset contains $\sim$400k videos of varying length of up to 300 frames.
 We evaluate our method in the video prediction without actions (as they do not exist), generating 80 future frames conditioned on 20.
 In addition, we filter out videos shorter than 100 frames, leaving 392k videos that are split for training and evaluation.
 We use a resolution of $128 \times 128$ pixels.
 Although Kinetics-600 does not have many long-range dependencies, we evaluate our method on this dataset to show that it can scale to complex, natural video.